jorgerodrigues/1espresso-app/README.md

 1espresso was created to help the home-barista to dial in their espresso shots well and without lots of coffee waste.
 It is estimated that for every 250g of especiality coffee consumed at home, 100g is wasted in dialing in.
-This is amounts to several tons a year!!
+This amounts to several tons a year!!

 # Tech details